kenpower/TicTacToeRefactoring_Worksheet/readme.md

 ## Smells

 Go through this code and identify smells (code which which make the project less maintainable).
-Do you understand what method does?
+Do you understand what all the methods do?
 Do you understand what each loop is for?
-If teh answer to the previous questions is "No", then maybe that code could be come clearer
+If the answer to the previous questions is "No", then maybe the code could become clearer?

 ## Easy changes